xiyuan-zhou/ElecBench-a-Power-Dispatch-Evaluation-Benchmark-for-Large-Language-Models/README.md

 - `dispatch.jsonl`: Test set for dispatch scenarios.
 - `blackstart.jsonl`: Test set for blackstart scenarios.

+## Partial Open Source

+This repository is partially open source.
+It includes selected test datasets used in our study to enable the research community to evaluate and improve LLM performance in the power sector.

 ## How to Use

 1. **Reading the Data**: Each `.jsonl` file contains records in JSON Lines format, where each line is a separate JSON object.
 You can read these files using Python or any other programming language that supports JSON parsing.